Warshavski/elplano-api/doc/api.md

 | `404 Not Found`           | A resource could not be accessed, e.g., an ID for a resource could not be found.
 | `415 Unsupported type`    | Indicates that the request has an unsupported type specified in `Content-Type` header.
 | `422 Unprocessable`       | The entity could not be processed.
+| `429 Too Many Requests`   | Indicates the user has sent too many requests in a given amount of time ("rate limiting").
 | `500 Server Error`        | While handling the request something went wrong server-side.

 ### Errors